Shafiq Sher Afridi

 Shafiq Sher Afridi is a Pakistani politician who had been a member of the Provincial Assembly of Khyber Pakhtunkhwa from August 2019 till January 2023.

 Political career

-Afridi contested 2019 Khyber Pakhtunkhwa provincial election on 20 July 2019 from constituency PK-105 (Khyber-I) as an independent.
+Afridi contested the 2019 Khyber Pakhtunkhwa provincial election on 20 July 2019 from constituency PK-105 (Khyber-I) as an independent.
 He won the election by the majority of 11,368 votes over the runner up Shermat Khan, also an independent.
 He garnered 18,135 votes while Khan received 6,767 votes.